HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

   )
 }}

 By far, the #1 video format on the web is the mp4, since the <a hreflang="en" href="https://caniuse.com/mpeg4">mp4 h264 format has 98.4% support in all modern browsers</a>, and the 1.9% of browsers that do not support mp4 have no video support, so the number is really 100% coverage.
 Interestingly, the mp4 usage has dropped by ~15% YOY on both desktop and mobile.
-WebM support also dropped significantly YOY (50% drop on both mobile and desktop). (data from [Web Almanac 2020](../2020/media#videos)
+WebM support also dropped significantly YOY (50% drop on both mobile and desktop). (data from [Web Almanac 2020](../2020/media#videos))

 Where we see the growth are files with no extension (these are often from YouTube or other streaming platforms), and in web streaming.
 Ts files are segments used in HTTP Live Streaming (HLS)  where we see a 4% jump in usage. .m4s are MPEG Dynamic Adaptive Streaming over HTTP (MPEG-DASH) video segments.
 M4s files grew by 50% from 2.3% to 3.3% YOY.

 ### Video CSS: `display`

 To begin, let's look at how the video will appear on the page by looking at the CSS `display` property for the video.
-What we find is that approximately half of all videos use a display value of `block`—placing the video on its own line and allowing for height and width values to be set for the video.
-The `inline-block` value also  allows height and width to be specified—for a total of two third's of all videos.
+What we find is that approximately half of all videos use a display value of `block` – placing the video on its own line and allowing for height and width values to be set for the video.
+The `inline-block` value also  allows height and width to be specified – for a total of two third's of all videos.

 The  `display: none` declaration hides the video from the viewer.
 One in five videos on the web is hidden behind this display value.
 From a data usage perspective, this is less than optimal, as the video is still downloaded by the browser.